wasafiri/vulcan/docs/future_work/mat_vulcan_todos.md

     - Reduced need to navigate between proof review and application details
     - Better context for making approval/rejection decisions

 ## System Integrations

-- [x] **Trainer/Training Debugging**
-  - Fix 500 error in trainers/training#index or trainers/training#new
-  - **Status: COMPLETE/OBSOLETE.** The routes `trainers/training#index` and `trainers/training#new` do not exist in the current application.
-The actual routes are `trainers/training_sessions` which are working correctly.
-This TODO appears to reference an old route structure that has been refactored.
-  - Files:
-    - `app/controllers/trainers/training_sessions_controller.rb` (working correctly)
-    - Related views and models

 - [x] **Email Templates Audit Logging**
   - Add audit logging to email_templates#show similar to other admin pages